ardunn/alexdunn.io/hugo/content/posts/hof.md

 ### Dark Reader
 `Adde 9/22/2019`

 [Dark reader](https://github.com/darkreader/darkreader) is a browser plugin for Chromium-based browsers that transforms regular webpages into dark mode webpages.
 What sets this plugin apart from the competitors is how *easy* on the eyes the colors are; other dark mode plugins display ultra-high contrast ratios (e.g., `#FFFFFF` on `#000000`) which are the reading equivalent of a staring contest with the sun, whereas Dark reader's color inversions feel like reading e-ink.
-Also it is easily toggalbe via `alt+shift+d`!
+Also it is easily toggle-able via `alt+shift+d`!

 <img src="/darkreader.png" width="300"></img>